hamdikavak/hamdikavak.github.io/g_teaching.md

 nav: yes
 ---

 I believe teaching and research should support each other as much as possible so that both students and instructors get something intellectually stimulating.
 In that respect, I opted for teaching and designing classes that involve a significant research component.
-Currently, I am teaching three such courses at George Mason University.
+Below are the courses I have taught at George Mason University.

 1. Modeling and Simulation 1 (CDS 230)
-2. Verification and Validation of Models (CSI 709/CSS 739)
+2. Verification and Validation of Models (CSS 717, formerly cross-listed as CSI 709/CSS 739)
 3. Spatial Agent-Based Models of Human-Environment Interactions (CSS 645/GGS 631)
+4. Scientific Information and Data Visualization (CDS 301)

-*Last updated on Jan 16, 2022.*
+*Last updated on Sep 15, 2026.*

 ---
 <br/>

 ### Modeling and Simulation 1 (CDS 230)
 **Semesters offered:** Fall 2019, Spring 2020, Fall 2020 (Online), Spring 2021 (Online), Fall 2021.

-> I will not offer CDS 230 in 2022.
-You can still check other professors who teach different sections.
-I plan to teach this class again in Spring or Fall 2023.

 I am the course coordinator and instructor for the Modeling and Simulation 1 (CDS 230) course at George Mason University.
 In this course, students learn basic modeling and simulation concepts and get familiar with Python.
 The course website is located at [http://hamdikavak.com/course-modsim-1/](http://hamdikavak.com/course-modsim-1/).
 You can watch the welcome video to learn more about this course.